kalee1/Gantt-Chart/README.md

 * Adds axis grid lines drawing functionallity.
 * Svg element structure refactoring, axis, grid and graph components are now grouped under "g" elements, and  a CSS selector is defined for each group/element, so styling can easily be overrided.
 * Includes methods to assign event handlers on tasks, milestones and datelines user actions.
+* Multiple charts can be presented in a same page.

 ## Getting Started
 ### Data: Categories, Task, Milestones and Datelines